Drip Irrigation System

-Following are the 5 disadvantages of drip irrigation system:
+Following are the 5 disadvantages of drip irrigation systems:

 1. In a drip system, frost protection is not provided

-2. Plastic drip-lines and sub-mains pipe may be attacked by rodents and small animals.
+2. Plastic drip-lines and sub-mains pipes may be attacked by rodents and small animals.

-3. Regular flushing is required to clean up the soil which collected near the ends of the drip lines.
+3. Regular flushing is required to clean up the soil that collected near the ends of the drip lines.

 4. Requires regular supervision.